 - Develop command over body.

 - Develop all the small supporting muscles in your body by forcing them to work in another direction.

-A Shoulder stand might be an awesome building block to get used to the feeling of your legs being above your head.
-Keep in mind, though, just because this pose is accessible for most beginners, that doesn’t mean it’s easy.
+A Shoulder stand is an awesome block building yoga pose.
+But, keep in mind though, just because this pose is accessible for most beginners, that doesn’t mean it’s easy.
 While you’re in your Shoulder stand, you’ll need to engage your legs, arms, and core the entire time, so that your spine isn’t carrying all of your weight.
 Because of this, Shoulder stand will strengthen your muscles from head to toe, and become a great bridge toward more advanced inversions.

 You must strengthen many muscles in your body before you attempt a Headstand safely.
 It is very easy to injure yourself.

 Remember the benefits are there for you no matter what stage you are at.
 Once you master these moves, you’ll be standing on your hands with ease before you know it.